Getting Started with the New User Experience

 - Reduce the image file size to 250 KB or smaller.
 While five (5) MB is the maximum, performance is best with smaller images.

 - Crop the image to square image dimensions of about 80 x 80 pixels.
-Give circular images a diameter of about 80 pixels.
+Give circular images a diameter of 80 pixels.
 Larger images are automatically scaled down and cropped for best fit.
 However, very large images might yield unexpected results when scaled.
 Also be aware that users might magnify a page.
 If your image is too small, it might appear blurry or pixelated.

 - Supported image file formats include .png, .jpg, .gif, and .ico.
 Other formats such as .tif are not supported.